27 - 28 November 2018

 The ultimate guide to the operation of copyright, both in law and practice, across the globe.

-Keep pace with the biggest issues including the digital single market and the highly controversial Copyright Directive, text and data mining, WIPO updates and copyright law under the Trump administration.
+Keep pace with the biggest issues including the digital single market and the highly controversial Copyright Directive, text and data mining and copyright law under the Trump administration.

 Join our experts in examining key caselaw and legislative developments from a comparative law perspective

 WHAT WE HAVE PLANNED FOR OUR 2018 EDITION: